 - Individual pre-college schools – private, parochial, charter or home schools.*

 - Individual schools in public school systems (other than through efforts to benefit system-wide programs and initiatives or as a part of a BBVA Compass-sponsored partnership program).*

 *BBVA Compass and its employees actively support individual schools through volunteerism and our literacy program called Reading Counts.

 All nonprofit organizations with 501(c)(3) IRS designations interested in applying for a charitable grant from the BBVA Compass Foundation are invited to join one of the monthly Charitable Contributions Process Conference Calls/Webinar Presentations.
 We request that you participate in one of these calls before submitting your grant request online.

-Following your registration, you will receive an email response that will include additional details about the conference call/webinar presentation.
 After participating in one of the calls, you can begin the online application process by completing an eligibility quiz, which will confirm that your organization and proposal qualify for funding.
 Requests for 2014 funding consideration should be made on or after January 20, 2014 and will be received through September 30, 2014.

 Click here to start the eligibility quiz.
 If you need technical assistance during the online application process, click on the "Need Support" link available at the bottom of each page.

 The last day to submit an online grant request is September 30, 2014.

 If you have any questions about the process, please email the BBVA Compass Foundation team at: email@example.com